UO-Data-Science/netneuro-Rpackagemangers/README.md

 # Troubleshooting

-* Enviroments rely on software being isolated from software in other enviroments in R this is done by setting the .libpath to make sure this works try running R in the terminal
+* Environments rely on software being isolated from software in other environments in R this is done by setting the .libpath to make sure this works try running R in the terminal

 ```R
 R